GAMELab-UGA/NorthernBobwhiteCNN/README.md

 ## Code Description
 We have uploaded a trained bobwhite CNN, a .json file outlining the model parameters, the model source code and license.
 We also include a Jupyter Notebook demonstrating the trained model with an example covey call clip.
 The Jupyter Notebook outlines how to import the libraries, load the pre-trained model and clips and compute the model output.
 It also demonstrates plotting a mel-spectrogram on the clip, plotting the output predictions and obtaining the post-processing outputs of time and peak power of each detected covey call.

+## NEW: Tutorial and File Structure
+We have also now uploaded an example file structure for the model and data with all the necessary files, alongside a PDF containing instructions for how to re-run the model over your data and also how to retrain the model (including additional data augmentation) so that the model can be more focused on your specific data.